-This series of talks is designed to cover a range of topics within criminology, sociology and policing in order to inspire students in further education to look at these areas for careers and higher education.
+This series of talks is designed to cover a range of topics within criminology and policing in order to inspire students in further education to look at these areas for careers and higher education.
 The talks are designed so that the first half will feature a lecture from one of our academics that discusses an area of their research or specialism, followed by a session focused on supporting students who are looking at university.

 Please note that these talks are recorded and posted to our social media, therefore we ask that you keep cameras and microphones off when joining the talks.
 We will cover some sensitive subjects that may be difficult for some students, therefore please be aware of this when signing your class up.